crumpkl/libguides-cms-tips/README.md

    LibGudies CMS Academic Libraries Examples https://buzz.springshare.com/producthighlights/libguidescms-as-website/academicexamples/az

    When designing for LibGuides CMS, looking at other libraries' sites helps to see what the CMS is capable of and to brainstorm ideas.

+   I'm a big fan of using boxes as design elements.
+It streamlines the design and ensures the boxes will stack nicely in tablet and mobile.
+I use boxes for buttons, featured events, contact information and etc.